wp-plugins/wp-headlineanimator/wp-headlineanimator/readme.txt

 == Configuration ==
  The configuration takes place in the administrative backend on Options -> WP-HeadlineAnimator.
 The options are kept to a minimum to keep it simple and intuitive.
+Basic options here:

 Background image: 	This text field requires the path to your HeadlineAnimator
 			Background picture relative to your WordPress installation.
 			If the picture is not accessible, the label is shown in red Font file:		This text field requires the *absolute* path to a font file (ttf) on your server.
 It is used to write text on the Background image.
 If the fomt file is not accessible, the label is shown in red
 Target:			This is the path where your image should be written to;
 			relative to your WordPress Installation
 Text on Picture:	Text entered here is shown on the Animator.
 Text Color: 		Enter a color here in Hex format (#ffffff is white).
 This
 			color will be used for the text on the picture.
 Show date on animator:	If you want your headlines to be prefixed with a date,
 			check this box.
 Date format:		This is direct access to the PHP date() function used